 Doves class is taught by Mr Jones.
 On our class page, alongside Class Dojo, you can find out what we've been up to, see our photos and find out about what we have coming up in the next few weeks!
 If you ever have any questions or would like to discuss something, then please feel free to come and talk to me.

-A reminder that Doves have their swimming lessons on Thursdays and P.E lessons with Mr Moseley on Tuesdays.
+A reminder that Doves now have P.E lessons with Mr Moseley on Mondays and Tuesdays.
 Please make sure your child has their kit in school for these days.

 A fan-tastic start to the New Year and the Spring Term!

 We were lucky enough to have our first worship of the year led by Notts County staff and first team goalkeeper Adam Collin.
 As well as providing the opportunity for the children to ask Adam some questions, Notts County have also offered every child in the school a free ticket, and a free adult ticket, to their match against Exeter City on Saturday 20th January.
 In addition to this, in support of their Generation 8 initiative, every child in year 3 received a home shirt which Adam kindly offered to sign for the children.
 We were all very excited in year 3 with our gifts so would like to say a huge thank you to all at Notts County for their generosity!